baijiesong/Lensnet/README.md

 # Lensnet
-[IJCAI 2025 Paper]LensNet: An End-to-End Learning Framework for Empirical Point Spread Function Modeling and Lensless Imaging Reconstruction
+[IJCAI 2025 Paper] LensNet: An End-to-End Learning Framework for Empirical Point Spread Function Modeling and Lensless Imaging Reconstruction
+The Code is coming soon~